-NVTA-TA will conduct an independent annual financial audit, which will be overseen by the ITOC.
+NVTA-TA will conduct an independent financial audit, which will be overseen by the ITOC on biennial or triennial basis, depending on Measure T revenues available for this purpose.
 The audit will contain supplementary schedules which summarize each agency's financial status regarding Measure T funds.